 Have you thought about scanning and storing your business documents digitally, but you’re not sure exactly how it works?
 At Datamation, we believe that an educated customer is an empowered customer.
-That’s why we have a clear, easy-to-understand process for scanning your documents.
+That’s why we have a clear, easy-to-understand document scanning process.

 Take a look at the video below to get a feel for our process.
 Or, if you rather read about it, skip to the text after.

 Step 1 – Boxing/Pickup